bonedoctor13/tommy-bootcamp/readme.md

 1. open in codespaces
 2. install any recommended vs code extensions
 3. run the javascript or typescript program
+4. run `yarn install` to ensure you have all the javascript dependencies

 # Javascript Program